httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Parsers MUST support lists of lists containing at least 1024 members, and inner-lists containing at least 256 members.

-## Parameterised Lists {#param}
+## Parameterized Lists {#param}

-Parameterised Lists are arrays of parameterised identifiers, with one or more members.
+Parameterized Lists are arrays of parameterized identifiers, with one or more members.

-A parameterised identifier is a primary identifier (a {{token}}}) with associated parameters, an ordered map of key-value pairs where the keys are short, textual strings and the values are items ({{item}}).
+A parameterized identifier is a primary identifier (a {{token}}}) with associated parameters, an ordered map of key-value pairs where the keys are short, textual strings and the values are items ({{item}}).
 There can be zero or more parameters, and keys are required to be unique.

-The ABNF for parameterised lists in HTTP/1 headers is:
+The ABNF for parameterized lists in HTTP/1 headers is:

 ~~~ abnf
 sh-param-list = param-item *( OWS "," OWS param-item )